paulca55/markdown-docs/Web Development Tools.md

 #### VS Code User Settings

-_Note: You may have to install the `phpcs` extension for this to work._
+_Note: You will need to install the `phpcs` and `phpcbf` extensions for this to work._

 Finally, we need to let VS Code what we're going to be using to sniff out the code in our project and what rules to use.
 Add the following to the `settings.json` file.

 ```
 "phpcs.enable": true,
 "phpcs.standard": "WordPress",
+"phpcs.ignorePatterns": ["*/vendor/*", "*/vendors/*"],
+"phpcbf.enable": true,
+"phpcbf.onsave": true,
+"phpcbf.standard": "WordPress",
 ```

-This will enable PHPCS and will also tell it to use the standard WordPress ruleset.
+This will enable PHPCS and PHPCBF and will also tell it to use the standard WordPress ruleset.
 If this doesn't start working on your code automatically, then restart VS Code.

 ### Local Install (project-by-project basis)

 #### PHP_CodeSniffer

-_Note: You may need to install version 2.9 of PHPCS as version 3 doesn't seem to work with the VS Code extension._

 To install PHP_CodeSniffer using Composer, you can issue the following command.
 You need to be in the root of the project or you can use your code editor's